cockroachdb/docs/cockroachcloud/architecture.md

 Term | Definition
 -----|-----------
-**Serverless cluster** | A cluster that’s automatically billed and scaled in response to the resources it consumes (as opposed to a Dedicated cluster, which is billed for resources provisioned).
+**Serverless cluster** | A cluster that’s automatically billed and scaled in response to the resources it consumes (as opposed to a {{ site.data.products.dedicated }} cluster, which is billed for resources provisioned).
 **Request Unit (RU)** | Request Units represent the compute and I/O resources used by a query.
 All database operations in {{ site.data.products.serverless-plan }} cost a certain amount of RUs depending on the resources used.
 For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes could cost a large number of RUs.
 You can see how many Request Units your cluster has used on the [Cluster Overview](serverless-cluster-management.html#view-cluster-overview) page.
 **Spend limit** | The maximum amount of money you want to spend on a cluster in a particular billing period.
 The actual amount you are billed is based on the resources the cluster used during that billing period.
 A cluster's budget is allocated across storage and burst performance.
 **Baseline performance** | The minimum compute and I/O performance that you can expect from your cluster at all times.
 This is 100 RUs per second for all Serverless clusters (free and paid).
 The actual usage of a cluster may be lower than the baseline performance depending on application traffic, because not every application will need 100 RUs per second at all times.
 When the cluster's usage is lower than the baseline, the cluster accumulates the unused RUs until the load on the cluster increases above the baseline.